Kelly Damerow, Interim Executive Director

 (202) 299-1091 ext.
 207

-Kelly Damerow joined the Secular Coalition as Research and Advocacy Manager in the spring of 2012.
+Kelly Damerow joined the Secular Coalition as Research and Advocacy Manager in the spring of 2012 and was later promoted to Director of Federal and State Affairs, where she was responsible for the organization's lobbying efforts.
 Born and raised in Florida, Kelly received her Bachelor's and Master's degrees in Education and her Juris Doctor degree in law from the University of Florida.
 She was admitted to the Florida Bar in the fall of 2011.
 Prior to joining the Secular Coalition, Kelly was a Legal Fellow in the American Humanist Association's Appignani Humanist Legal Center.
 As a former collegiate improviser, Kelly enjoys attending live comedy shows.
+Kelly was tapped as Interim Executive Director in December of 2014.

 Lauren Anderson Youngblood, Director of Communications